beyarkay/masters-thesis/src/04_methodology.md

 of a model does _not_ allow the viewer to infer its unweighted $F_1$-score.
 The
 $F_1$-score must be shown in another plot of mentioned explicitly.

-# An ordering over multi-class classifiers
+# An Ordering Over Multi-class Classifiers

 In order that the best model can be chosen, an ordering must be defined.
 This ordering should work given solely the list of predictions and the list of